1957-1976 Longhorn Women’s Sports-The Struggle for equality

 Basketball and volleyball are granted intercollegiate status.
 The Club program under UTSA is disbanded.
 In 1966 Coach June Walker has try-outs for the basketball team.
 The games are played in the women’s Gym.
 There were three coaches between 1966 and 1973 – Dalton, Hansen, and Page.

-1962-1979 BETTY THOMPSON transitions women’s sports from Hiss to Lopiano.
-1962 to the advent of Title IX.
+1962-1979 BETTY THOMPSON transitioned women’s sports from Hiss to Lopiano from 1962 to the advent of Title IX.

 1962- A story about Women’s Sports in the 1960’s by Instructor of Physical Training Rosemary Stacks.
-She discusses Anna Hiss, Algier Hiss, Sheila O’Gara, Betty Thompson, Pat Weis, the Vietnam war, Tampax, Whitman, and other subjects that are now part of Longhorn Sports and U.T.
+She discusses Anna Hiss, Algier Hiss, Sheila O’Gara, Betty Thompson, Pat Weis, the Vietnam War, Tampax, Whitman, and other subjects that are now part of Longhorn Sports and U.T.
 History.

 Use the arrows to scroll right and left